s0rg/decompose/README.md

   -cluster string
         json file with clusterization rules, or auto:<similarity> for auto-clustering, similarity is float in (0.0, 1.0] range
   -follow string
-        follow only this container by name
+        follow only this container by name(s), comma-separated or from @file -format string
-  -format string
         output format: json, dot, yaml, stat, tree or sdsl for structurizr dsl (default "json") -full